stojkovskistefan/togaf/README.md

 D. You will explain to the product managers the available options for extending the existing enterprise customer self-service platform to include the addition of digital services.
 You will confirm a project timeline that fits with the customer self-service platform roadmap and budget cycle.
 You will engage the same stakeholders as identified by the Stakeholder Map used by the customer self-service platform roadmap.
 You know you will need to engage with digital services subject matter experts to help fill in the details of direct-to-consumer digital services and third-party platform interfaces.

+**Answer:** A

+**Explanation:**
+TOGAF’s Preliminary phase emphasizes defining scope, identifying stakeholders, and ensuring the right expertise is involved.
+Mapping stakeholders and engaging subject matter experts sets the project up for success and addresses both traditional and digital service needs.

 ---

 **Question 6 (Exam 5, Q6):**